StevenBtw/AoC_2025/README.md

 - Pick a new pick each day, and once picked, it cannot be used again.
 - Once a pick is locked in, it cannot be changed anymore, even if part 2 doesn't suit the pick.
-- No AI autocomplete allowed, with the exception of generating HTML.
+- No AI autocomplete allowed, with the exception of generating markup.
 - Maximize learning and fun, speed is not relevant.

 ---